fricciardi/datetime2/docs/base_classes.rst

    January 1\ :sup:`st`, year 1.
 This attribute is read-only: an :exc:`AttributeError` exception is raised when trying to change it.

+..
+   tests in test_date.py:
+   - test_20_attribute

+:class:`Date` instances are immutable, so they can be used as dictionary keys.
+When two aware instances indicate the same time, even if they have different UTC offsets, the have the same hash.
+The hash function takes into consideration also that They can also be pickled and unpickled.
+In boolean contexts, all :class:`Date` instances are considered to be true.

+..
+   tests in test_date.py:
+   - test_10_hash_equality
+   - test_11_pickling
+   - test_12_bool

 :class:`Date` has one instance method:

 .. method:: Date.__str__()

    Return ``R.D.`` followed by the day count. ``R.D.`` stands for Rata Die, the Latin for "fixed date".

+..
+   tests in test_date.py:
+   - test_30_repr
+   - test_31_str

 Available calendars